Deadline approaching for specialty crop grant applications

 USDA defines specialty crops as “fruits and vegetables, tree nuts, dried fruits, horticulture and nursery crops.”
 Specialty crops grown commercially in North Dakota include dry beans, dry peas, lentils, potatoes, confection sunflowers, grapes, honey and various vegetables.

-Goehring said persons needing more information should contact Dustin Monke at 701-328-4763 or email@example.com.
+Goehring said persons needing more information should contact Deanna Gierszewski at 701-328-2191 or firstname.lastname@example.org.